 At this time of the year the aromatic sap is filling the buds.
 The sap contains a variety of medicinal components, including compounds that kill germs, ease pain, and promote skin regeneration.
 I often refer to the sap as the "skin ointment of the woods".
 In a pinch it can be used straight from the bud.

 The difficulty in working with the sap directly is that it is extremely sticky (somewhat similar to pine sap).
 One of the best ways to extract the medicinal qualities of the sap is to infuse the buds in an oil.
 The oil can then be used as it is or turned into a cottonwood salve.

 To make cottonwood oil, fill a quart-sized glass jar about 2/3 of the way full with buds.
 Then fill the jar up to the top with olive oil (I prefer olive oil as it does not spoil easily).
 Put a lid on the jar and put the jar on a plate or bowl.
 Some oil often seeps out during the curing process.

-Let the jar of buds and oil sit for eight to twelve months.
+Let the jar of buds and oil sit for two to twelve months.
 Stir every few weeks if you get the chance, and make sure the buds stay covered by the oil (exposed buds will mold).
 When you are ready you can strain the oil through a cheesecloth.
 It will have that characteristic sweet cottonwood scent.
 You can now use the oil directly on scrapes, bruises, and minor burns, or turn the oil into a salve.

 Cottonwood Salve Recipe